 - Place the nursery pot on top of a bed of rocks, or pebbles, that are just covered in water (this increases the humidity in the air around the plant)

 - Invest in a humidifier to increase the overall humidity in the room (this will benefit any other plants you have as well)

 Be sure to keep them away from any drafts, such as cold windows or doors in the winter, cold rooms, radiators, or any heating/air conditioning vents blowing air.
 Try to make sure there is some sort of general air circulation in the room that they are in, not directly blowing air on the foliage.
 Avoiding temperature extremes or sudden temperature changes would also be beneficial since plants that are too cold tend to not grow, as if they are forced into dormancy, and plants that are too hot will become wilted.

 They are still tropical plants so they won't do well being placed in a cool, dry area in the long run!

 There are plenty of different instructions for fertilizing Anthuriums, some that recommend it more often with an extremely diluted option, and others that recommend it less often with a less-diluted option.
 We advise feeding your plant during the growing seasons of spring and summer about once a month with a diluted fertilizer, down to a quarter strength.
-Using a fertilizer that is high in phosphorous would be very useful to encourage blooms in your plant as well!
+Using a organic liquid fertilizer that is high in phosphorous would be very useful to encourage blooms in your plant as well!
 Too much fertilizer can do more harm than good, so practice less is more if you are unsure.

 Since they are toxic to both humans and pets due to the calcium oxalate crystals that all parts of the plant contain, Anthuriums are best kept away from children and animals.
 If ingested, and depending on how much, they can cause stomach and respiratory irritation, which can lead to possible vomiting.
 The juices from the plant can also irritate your skin, so make sure to use gloves when working with them or wash your hands right after handling them.